kadena-io/pact/docs/pact-reference.md

 ### /send

-Asynchronous submit of one or more *public* (unencrypted) commands to the blockchain.
+Asynchronous submission of one or more *public* (unencrypted) commands to the blockchain.
 See [cmd field format](#cmd-field-and-payloads) regarding the stringified JSON data.

 Request JSON: